 Exposure to natural sunlight increases levels of vitamin D and serotonin, which are known to boost your mood.
-Taking a moment to step outdoors, smell the roses, feel the sand under your toes and watch a sunset can provide a sense of calming and well being.
+Taking a moment to step outdoors, smell the roses, feel the sand under your toes or watch a sunset can provide a sense of calming and well being.
 Pick up a new outdoor hobby where you can spend 30 minutes in the sunshine.
 Whether it is gardening, hiking or paddle boarding, spending time outdoors is an essential element of self-care.

-Many of us use your paid vacation time to accomplish tasks around the house that we neglect during our busy workweeks.
+Many of us use paid vacation time to accomplish tasks around the house that we neglect during our busy workweeks.
 Instead of cleaning out the closet, organizing the garage and attending long-overdue appointments, use your vacation to enjoy yourself.
 Such activities can include reading a book at home or traveling to a new place for the day.
 Your vacation time should be spent unwinding and enjoying time away from your to-do lists.

 Getting out of town and experiencing a change in scenery is a great way to unwind and re-focus your energy on the present.
 Whether it is an overnight getaway or a multi-week international trip, escaping the business from the daily grind can help clear your mind and boost your mood.
 This can help you immensely on your return home back to your everyday routine.

-Maintain a healthy sleep schedule
+4. Maintain a healthy sleep schedule for mental health.